TeamSidewinder/website-meta/README.md

 # Website Meta

-Collection of meta tags and assets to ease implementation of meta data on Live Nation websites.
+Collection of meta tags and image assets to ease implementation of meta data on Live Nation websites.